All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 Late morning flight to San Francisco.
 Ticket purchased through kayak.com sold as British Airways but actual flights Iberia to Chicago, then American Airlines to San Francisco.
 For some reason, reservation not in Iberia system, but they were nevertheless able to board me even though full flight.
 Missed connecting flight, despite 2 hour layover, due to delayed arrival from Madrid and slow shuttle between airport terminals.
 American Airlines able to arrange seat on later United flight, but I had already handed over baggage to American.
 Arrival in San Francisco at 20:40.
 Baggage did not make it.
 Filed a lost baggage claim.
 Supposedly, United will deliver baggage to Reno in a few days.
 First time I've ever lost baggage.
 Avoid transfers within USA in future, or else arrange much longer layovers.

 Air travel, especially internationally, something of a miracle, and the wonder is so few problems with it.
 I've built my whole lifestyle around such travel and it was already feeling unsustainable before this incident.
 Now I feel even more strongly the need to move completely to Europe at some point.
 Question is where to make my home base and store gear.
 I'm most comfortable in Spain, because of fluency in the language and familiarity from frequent visits.
-And Spain is probably where I would want to live if I become too old to hike or see escort girls.
+And Spain is probably where I would want to live if I become too old to hike.
 However, Ukraine better now as winter/summer base.
 Both countries make it difficult to get residency permit, but money opens doors in Ukraine.
 Supposedly, I can get residency by setting up shell business there, for total cost of maybe $2000/year (fees, lawyers, taxes), which is less than cost of travel each year to USA plus rent on Reno storage locker.
 Another possibility is marrying a local woman, but who knows what can of worms that opens...

 Simplest idea for now is small storage locker in Ukraine, with enough gear to last 5 years.
 Carry gear over as checked airline baggage in February.
 Maintain Reno storage locker, possibly downsizing to smaller locker ten years in future.
 Arrange to switch countries every 90 days so only tourist visa required.
 This plan drastically reduces travel to/from USA, limits risk in case Ukraine storage locker doesn't work out, doesn't disrupt my current system much.
 Fifteen years of this simple plan, then maybe obtain residency somewhere in Europe, move remaining gear there, abandon Reno storage locker and bicycle.
 Than again, might be massive social disruption in next fifteen years due to follow-on effects of global warming (famines, mass migration of peoples north, wars, etc), so maybe I'll be forced back to the United States.